top of page

 This graphic illustrates ODOT’s Project Development Process.

-The Planning Phase focused on:
+The Planning Phase focuses on:

 • Identifying transportation problems